Dr Lyanne Brouwer I am an Assistant Professor at Radboud University Nijmegen, Netherlands at the Animal Ecology & Physiology department.

 My research and teaching interests are broad, but my core focus is on social behaviours of animals and their behavioural adaptations to environmental change, like climate change and urbanization.
 My work uses analyses of long-term datasets in combination with creative experiments, based on a thorough understanding of animals in the wild.
 Please, don’t hesitate to contact me for research project opportunities!

-I teach in Quantitative Conservation Ecology and Animal Ecology and am editorial board member of Emu-Austral Ornithology and Proceedings of the Royal Society B.
+I teach in various courses including Quantitative Conservation Ecology and Animal Ecology and am editorial board member of Emu-Austral Ornithology and Proceedings of the Royal Society B.

 As an ornithologist and behavioural ecologist from The Netherlands, I have always been fascinated by bird migration.
 My work includes foraging ecology and breeding ecology of migratory birds (geese and skua’s) both at the wintering grounds as well as at the breeding grounds in the Arctic, but also tracking of migratory songbirds (blackcaps and starlings).
 My enthusiasm for evolutionary ecology pushed me towards the amazing fairy-wrens.
 Currently I investigate how offspring sex ratio varies with environmental and social factors in red-winged fairy-wrens.